 Ming Dynasty is the period of Moe’s prevalence.
 Women at that time, regardless of their dignity or inferiority, were decorated with Moe between their heads, and the forms of Moe were more diverse.
 Generally, they were decorated with embroidery or pearl jade, and Moe made of animal skin materials increased the heating function of Moe.

 In the Qing Dynasty, both noblewomen and common people were popular with Moe decoration.
 Moe became a necessary ornament for men, women, and children.
-We can see that among the photos preserved in the Qing Dynasty, Moe was very common, and most of them were inlaid with pearl, precious jade and other ornaments.
+We can see that among the photos preserved in the Qing Dynasty, Moe was very common, and most of them were inlaid with pearl, precious jade, and other ornaments.

 The most typical one is the aforementioned TV drama “Dream of the Red Chamber”.
-Almost everyone wears a Moe with similar shape, but the texture and production are different.
+Almost everyone wears a Moe with a similar shape, but the texture and production are different.

 Since the past dynasties, the forms of Moe have varied.
 At first, wide and later narrow are popular, and two more earmuffs are worn on both sides.
 Its production process is also from simple to complex, and it starts from a simple cutting of cloth and silk.
 Later, beautiful and handywomen use needlework or pearl jade to decorate the forehead surface, making it gorgeous and beautiful.

-Its texture developed to later, more with otter, mink, fox and other fur made of the warm forehead.
+Its texture developed to later, more with otter, mink, fox, and other fur made of the warm forehead.
 Of course, this kind of Moe is not available to ancient ordinary people.